 Congratulations!
 You’re well on your way to the beginning of your brand's life!
 Even though this major project is very attractive and the concept of this adventure appeals to you, it’s quite normal for you to have dozens of questions about the logistics of entrepreneurship and the steps you need to take first.

-Let's take a look at the key points that'll make your concept a commercial success, with the help of various tools, the support of fundamental documents for the rest of your adventure, and the unfailing support of high-performance solutions designed for you and your new brand.
+Let’s take a look at the key points that’ll make your concept a commercial success, with the assistance of various tools, the support of fundamental documents for the rest of your adventure, and the unfailing support of high-performance solutions designed for you and your new brand.

-Building your own brand: Identity
+Building your own brand: Creating a brand identity

 Because a brand is not a soulless object—quite the contrary!